-Born in the 1941 model year, the Olds Ninety Eight was the eldest of the modern “C” body family.
+Born in the 1941 model year, the Oldsmobile Ninety Eight was the eldest of the modern “C” body family.
 The DeVille was born as a special hardtop in 1949 and Electra was the baby in 1959.
 Initially there was a twin sister ship, the less well endowed Ninety Six with the Olds flathead straight six, but it didn’t survive infancy, departing the Oldsmobile line up for 1942.

 By the mid 1950s the Ninety Eight was pretty much a junior Cadillac with more conservative styling.
 You could get the excellent and efficient (for the times) Rocket V8, the majority of options including the Hydra Matic automatic with perhaps similar to equal build quality for less money.
 It was a smart buy that on the average did swell business for Oldsmobile dealers.

 The market niche it settled into by the mid 1950s was the position it stayed in through the rest of its long life.
 There’s debate on when the Ninety Eight truly hit its stride.
 For a good portion of the 1950s it’s hard at first glance to detect the difference from the more family/sport orientated Eighty Eights, a problem that would would persist through the 1962 model year.
 Among the less brand loyal buyer in the early 1960s, it was a serious problem as they looked for unique and distinctive touches if they were going to lay down $4,000 or more on a car.
-Those fickle buyers most likely defected to a Thunderbird, that fancy Ford fashion coupe that was priced dead center in Ninety Eight price territory.
+Those fickle buyers most likely defected to a Thunderbird; that fancy Ford fashion coupe that was priced dead center in Ninety Eight price territory.

-The first step came in 1963.
-Compared with the same year Eighty Eights, the distinction that this was the high society Oldsmobile started to become more obvious.
-The Eighty Eight still played to the active PTA member crowd.
-The Eighty Eights even have a more athletic, forward leaning stance compared to the Ninety Eight.
 Two very jewel like “Cathedral” style tail lamps were hung out back of the Ninety Eight’s extra length, a sharp pants crease that set off a nice suit.
 I always thought this element, that was retained in variation on Ninety Eights til the end originated with borrowing a Cadillac cue.
 But the large singular lens didn’t appear at Cadillac until 1965.

 And typical to General Motors styling trends, Oldsmobile retracted for one year before settling on this template.
 The C-Body Electra stole the sister’s earrings for a season.
 After fielding the first preview at the distinct full width “Buick Blob” that would grace every full sized Buick until 2006, the Electra fielded it’s own Cathedral tail lamps for 1964, before reverting to the “blob” for 1965.